- Job-protection and a right to reinstatement once FMLA leave ends

 The Wisconsin Family and Medical Leave Act (WFMLA) and federal Family and Medical Leave Act (FMLA) are highly similar to one another in some respects, but greatly vary in others.

 In general, the federal Family and Medical Leave Act (FMLA) is more advantageous for employees.
-If your employer is covered under the federal Family and Medical Leave Act (FMLA) and you meet the requirements of an “eligible” employee, you will not have any need for the Wisconsin Family and Medical Leave Act (WFMLA).
+If an employer is covered under the federal Family and Medical Leave Act (FMLA) and the individual meets the requirements of an “eligible” employee, that employee will not have any need for the Wisconsin Family and Medical Leave Act (WFMLA).

 To see how the eligibility requirements and entitlements differ at the federal and state level, download this PDF comparison chart showing specific differences between FMLA and WFMLA.